sweetice/sweetice.github.io_old/_pages/about.md

 # Qiang He (何强)

-M.S.
-Student,
+PhD student @ University of Tuebingen

-Institute of Automation,  Chinese Academy of Sciences,
+Previsouly, Master student @ Institute of Automation,  Chinese Academy of Sciences,

-Email: heqiang2019 AT ia DOT ac DOT cn, johnyhe1997 AT gmail DOT com, qh AT cugb DOT edu DOT cn
+Email: heqiang2019 AT ia DOT ac DOT cn, johnyhe1997 AT gmail DOT com, hq AT email DOT cugb DOT edu DOT cn

 # Bio

-I'm currently a third-year master's student at [Insititute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn/).
-Before coming to the Institute of Automation, I received my B.E. in Electric Engineering from [China University of Geosciences, Beijing](https://www.cugb.edu.cn/) in 2019.
+I'm currently an fisrt-year PhD student at [University of Tuebingen](https://uni-tuebingen.de/).
+Before coming to University of Tuebingen, I received my Master's degree in Pattern Recoginition and Intelligent System from [Insititute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn/).

 I'm interested in reinforcement learning, machine learning.
-Specifically, my research idea is to propose or improve reinforcement learning algorithms inspired by mathematical logic.
+Specifically, my research idea is to propose or improve reinforcement learning algorithms inspired by theoretical insights.
 Currently, I am interested in the combination between optimization theory and RL.

-<font color='red'>Currently, I am looking for a Ph.D. position.</font>